programminghistorian/jekyll/en/lessons/finding-places-world-historical-gazetteer.md

 17
 ```

 Keep in mind that computers are very precise and picky.
 Any messiness in the text will cause the word to be missed, so `text.find("Rivers")` returns -1, which means that the sequence “Rivers” (with an uppercase R) could not be found.
 You can also inadvertently match characters that are part of the sequence, but don’t represent a whole word.
 Try `text.find("y riv")`.
-You retrieve 15 matches because that is part of of the “y riv” sequence.
+You retrieve 15 matches because that is part of the “y riv” sequence.
 So while it is present in the text, this isn’t a term that you’d normally set out to find.

 ## 6. Natural language processing